martialchess/flask-blog-capstone/README.md

 # Clean Blog Flask Project

 ## Overview
 This project is a Flask-based implementation of the Clean Blog theme.
 It demonstrates how to build a dynamic blog using Flask, Jinja templates, and data fetched from an external API.
-The project features dynamic routing, static asset management, and a modular template structure.
+The project features dynamic routing, static asset management, modular template structure, and email functionality.

 ## Features Implemented
 - **Dynamic Homepage:** Fetches blog post data from an external JSON API and displays it on the homepage.